Bodies Of Swiss Couple Missing For 75 Years Found Frozen In Glacier

 “We spent our whole lives looking for them, without stopping.
 We thought that we could give them the funeral they deserved one day.
 I can say that after 75 years of waiting this news gives me a deep sense of calm.”

-To be fair, it’s not 100 percent certain that the bodies found in Tsanfleuron glacier are Mr. and Mrs. Dumoulin.
+To be fair, it’s not 100 percent certain that the bodies found in Tsanfleuron Glacier are Mr. and Mrs. Dumoulin.
 Though the couple was carrying identification, and wearing clothes of the era, nobody will know for certain until DNA tests come back, says Bernhard Tschannen, director of the Glacier 300 project.

 “The bodies were lying near each other.
 It was a man and a woman wearing clothing dating from the period of World War Two.”